m-i-n-a-r/searsen/README.md

 - **searsen_timeseries** :arrow_forward: analyzes and plot the timeseries on user input.
 Useful to compare the overall trends of a keyword [WIP]
 - **searsen_trends** :arrow_forward: aggregates the current time, the Twitter trending topics, the Google hot trends and the Wikipedia top articles in a single csv file or in a MongoDB table, getting a list of tweets for each topic contained both in hot trends and trending topics

+## How to
+Searsen requires some libraries (listed below) to work, plus some extra informations.
+Create a file called **searsen_credentials.py**, and make sure it contains:
+- The credentials of your Twitter application.
+To create one, simply [create a developer account](https://docs.inboundnow.com/guide/create-twitter-application/) on Twitter.
+- The credentials of your [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) database.
+- The full path to the language folder for [Sentistrength](http://sentistrength.wlv.ac.uk/), and the full path for the Sentistrength .jar file.
+Sentistrength and the language packs are not included, but you can easily find the language packs online, and request the jar by contacting the owner.

+To use Searsen on a server, such as an Amazon EC2 instance, you can also use the **local-server branch**, which requires a local MongoDB installation instead of MongoDB Atlas (which offers 512mb of free storage)

 ## Libraries and external requirements
 Searsen uses some third party software to work properly.
 Some examples are:
 - **Pytrends**